com3dian/NeurIPS-2023-Machine-Unlearning/survey-papers/readme.md

 | Unlearnable           | Python   |          | Deep learning        | https://github.com/HanxunH/Unlearnable-Examples          |
 | DLMA                  | Python   |          | Deep learning        | https://github.com/AnonymousDLMA/MI_with_DA              |

+## Note on Nguyen-2022-survey

+### Approximate Unlearning

+**First Group** The first group updates the machine learning model by retraining it with the remaining data and injecting optimal noise based on the principle of the Fisher information matrix [47] to control the certifiability.

+**Second Group** The second group updates the machine learning model with the deleted data during the unlearning, they perform Newton’s method [51] to estimate the impact of the deleted data on the model and remove it.
+The work [21] attempted approximate retraining by taking a single Newton’s step.